anu1301/the-ethical-traveller/README.md

 #### Lighthouse Mobile
 <img src="./static/images/lighthouse_mobile.PNG" width="50%" height="50%">

 W3C Markup was used to check for errors in the HTML (Templates) pages.
-The files incorporated Django templates, so it would have been difficult to get any meaningful results.
-I used inspect source on the actual website and copied the full HTML and ran it through the validator.
+The files incorporated Django templates, so it would have been difficult to get any meaningful results if raw code had been tested.
+I used inspect source on the site, copied the full HTML and ran it through the validator.

 #### Home Page
 <img src="./static/images/index_errors.PNG" width="50%" height="50%">